 When it comes to influencer marketing, there is no one way to measure success.
-A successful campaign depends on what part of the retail marketing funnel you are in and, subsequently, the campaign goals.
+A successful influencer marketing campaign depends on what part of the retail marketing funnel you are in and, subsequently, the campaign goals.

 The first, and most important, step in any influencer marketing campaign is to identify the end-goal of the activation.
 For example, are you launching a new product and want to generate awareness around your brand?
-Or does your brand already have a great deal of awareness around it and now you are trying to drive sales for this new product?
+Or does your brand already have a great deal of awareness around it and now you are trying to drive sales for a new product?